jhucsf/fall2019/hw/hw5.md

 This assignment is **all** about hacking **native** [x86\_64](https://en.wikipedia.org/wiki/X86-64) assembly code.
 For obvious reasons, **you’ll need a *64-bit* Lubuntu 18.04 LTS reference system;** you cannot do this assignment on a 32-bit install.
+(Note that the ugrad machines should work, but testing on an Ubuntu 18.04-derived system or virtual machine is recommended since it matches what the autograder will be using.)

 You’ll use the standard [gcc](http://en.wikipedia.org/wiki/GNU_Compiler_Collection)/[gas](http://en.wikipedia.org/wiki/GNU_Assembler) toolchain and you **must** use AT\&T syntax, **not** Intel syntax.